chef-boneyard/aws_native_chef_server/README.md

 ### What improvements can be made to this template?

-- Fix an error where the partybus configuration file assumes that Postgres is in localhost
 - Support for restoring from an RDS Snapshot and existing secrets bucket
 - Investigate better secrets handling (AWS secrets service?)
 - Investigate alternatives to AWS Postgres RDS, namely AWS Aurora's Postgres mode and/or RedShift